NICSTandNICS/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ### Prerequisites

-You need to have installed either:
+You need to have installed:
-- Google Chrome or similar web browser (to use google sheets)
-- A spreadsheet programme (Excel, Numbers, or Libre Office Calc etc.)
+- A spreadsheet program (Excel, Numbers, or Libre Office Calc etc.)

 ## Lesson

 - [Introduction](#introduction)
 - [Data Types](#data-types)